Adventures of a Hair Stylist

 Beauty school was like living on another planet.
-Our location with its proximity to the unemployment and welfare office drew in a range of unwashed and unkempt customers looking to improve their chances at job seeking or by the rock bottom prices the school charged its patrons.
+Our location near the unemployment and welfare office drew in a range of customers trying to improve their employability or by the rock bottom prices the school charged.

-Every morning, the line of chairs at the front of the school was filled with prospective clients who had paid their two dollars for a haircut.
-They eyeballed us as we arrived for our first half hour of theory, our required classroom education on history of cosmetology, before we were turned loose on the unsuspecting public.
+Every morning, the chairs were filled with beauty school customers waiting for services having paid their two dollars for a haircut.
+They eyeballed us as students arrived for our first half hour of theory, our required classroom instruction on the science of cosmetology, before we were turned loose on the unsuspecting public.

 Is this the real life?
 Is this just fantasy?

-If they were unable to pay the extra fifty cents required for a shampoo, the students were expected to spray down the greasy hair with a water bottle and perform a haircut on dirty hair.
-Many students brought their own shampoo and washed the patron's hair to avoid the foul odor and the gummy, unsatisfactory results of our efforts.
+Some couldn't afford the extra fifty cents for a shampoo.
+Students were told to spray the greasy hair with a water bottle and do the haircut anyway.
+Students learned to bring in their own shampoo to use in that case.
+One experience with the foul odor and the gummy, unsatisfactory results of styling dirty hair was enough.

 © 2016 Peg Cole